JontyMC/docker-demo/README.md

 1. Remove composed application:```docker-compose -f docker-compose-data.yml -p test down```

-## TODO: versioning v1+v2, compose options eg scale, extend compose files
+## TODO: compose options eg scale, extend compose files

+##Security features

+* Docker daemon currently requires root privileges, so only trusted users should have access
+* Namespaces mean processes cannot interact with each other
+* Each container has its own network stack
+* Control groups manage memory, CPU and disk I/O usage
+* Docker are working on code to search images in docker hub for vunerabilities

+###1.9

+* Networking

+###1.10

+* Granular permissions on system calls with security profiles
+* Multiple user namespaces on single host
+* Authorization plugins

 ##Not covered

 * Docker swarm
 * Docker machine
-* Docker networking
 * Other orchestration tools - eg kubernetes or mesos
 * https://www.mindmeister.com/389671722/open-container-ecosystem-formerly-docker-ecosystem